 - A proof of educational achievements or certifications.

-You can think about this type of ZKP — Web Proofs — as combining a ‘Proof of Data Existence’ plus a ‘Proof of Data Integrity’, rolled up into one useful package.
+You can think about Web Proofs as combining a ‘Proof of Data Existence’ plus a ‘Proof of Data Integrity’, rolled up into one useful package.
 And the generalization of all of these examples into a single holistic description of Web Proofs:

-Regardless of what type of proof is being used, the proof itself has certain guarantees.
+Regardless of whether a ZKP is being used to create a Web Proof or not, a ZKP itself has certain guarantees.
 After the ZKP is created, then that proof can be verified onchain, with the chain itself acting as the autonomous verifier of the proof’s correctness, or the proof can be verified independently offchain.
 So a more apt general description of ZKPs is that they enable developers to (1) perform a computation, (2) credibly commit to the correctness of that computation, and (3) share a succinct proof that any party can use to verify its correctness.
-All of this can be done while still maintaining privacy on that data.
+All of this can be accomplished while preserving the privacy of the data, which was used as input for the computation.

 And this is the answer to the question of ‘why use ZKPs at all?’ — ZKPs are an incredibly expressive tool for developers.
 ZKPs enable verifiable movement of arbitrary data across the internet, onchain or offchain, and using these tools effectively unlocks a bunch of cool stuff that developers can build for users.